Academy Sports and Outdoors Logo

 • The goal is to cover the corners of the griddle, the outside edges, and the grease trough with a very thin layer of oil.
 Be extremely careful when spreading the oil, as it can splash and cause injury.
 You can wear heat-resistant gloves for more protection.

-Step 5: Allow the Oil to Reach Its Smoke Point
+Step 5: Allow the Oil to Reach its Smoke Point

 Once you've applied a thin layer of oil to your griddle, the next step is to allow the oil to reach its smoke point.
-This process is critical because it helps to polymerize the oil, creating a hard seasoning layer on your griddle.
+This process is critical because it helps polymerize the oil, creating a hard seasoning layer on your griddle.

-• Similar to how oil smokes when it’s in a hot pan, the oil on your griddle will smoke at first.
+• Similar to how oil smokes in a hot pan, the oil on your griddle will smoke at first.
 After five minutes or so, the smoke on your griddle will start to die out.

 • Turn the heat on your griddle to low or medium.
 Remember that many griddles will still stay very hot even on low settings.

-• The polymerization process occurs when the oil reaches its smoke point, and the heat helps to create a bond between the oil and the surface of the griddle.
+• The polymerization process occurs when the oil reaches its smoke point, and the heat helps create a bond between the oil and the surface of the griddle.
 Wait at least 10-15 minutes to allow the oil to bake on the griddle.
 Be patient!

 Step 6: Repeat the Process